-Activity Impact summary Significance Proposed mitigation Disturbance to wildlife Low - Medium The development site must be barricaded with shade cloth.
+Activity Impact summary Significance Proposed mitigation Disturbance to wildlife Low - Medium that begin to grow within it must be removed.
+The development site must be barricaded with shade cloth.
 If any animals are encountered on site they should be relocated to undisturbed areas.
 No animals may be caught, trapped, killed, injured or hunted Incorrect disposal / storage of waste materials Low Provide designated sites for rest periods, rubbish disposal, and ablutions.
 Adequate toilet facilities must be provided.
 All workers on site must be briefed that the riparian buffer zone is a No-Go area to prevent trampling of vegetation and wearing of paths which could increase alien plant encroachment and erosion risk.
 Adequate refuse bins and skips must be provided and emptied weekly.
-Demarcate areas for different waste groups Hazardous waste must be sealed within closed containers, protected from the natural elements and correctly disposed of at a registered hazardous waste disposal site.
+Demarcate areas for different waste groups.
+Hazardous waste must be sealed within closed containers, protected from the natural elements and correctly disposed of at a registered hazardous waste disposal site.
 All hazardous chemicals stored on-site must have relevant MSDs.
 Incorrect storage of sewage Low - Medium Temporary toilets must be provided at a ratio of 1:15.
 All temporary toilets must be serviced on a weekly basis by a professional sewage disposal company.
-The servicing of the toilets must be monitored so as to